Brazil military chiefs quit as Bolsonaro seeks their support

 “The government has to give explanations to the population about the change in the Defense Ministry,” Santos Cruz added.

-Sen. Kátia Abreu, who heads the Senate’s foreign relations commission, said it would be “prudent” for the new defense to minister speak to “calm the nation down about the impossibility of a military intervention.”
+Sen. Kátia Abreu, who heads the Senate’s foreign relations commission, said it would be “prudent” that the new defense minister speak to “calm the nation down about the impossibility of a military intervention.”

 “I have a conviction that we built a strong democracy.
 The armed forces are part of the Brazilian state and they have the confidence of all of us,” said Abreu, a right-leaning Bolsonaro critic.